zgana/kwin-custom-move-resize/README.md

 we extend that idea to move windows to corners/edges and to resize to dimensions that I personally find useful.

-Note that "I personally find useful" defaults catering to a Dvorak keyboard layout and 3200x1800 screen; however, any hardcoded defaults should be easy to adjust to your own environment and workflow.
+Note that what "I personally find useful" includes defaults catering to a Dvorak keyboard layout and 3200x1800 monitor; however, any hardcoded defaults should be easy to adjust to your own environment and workflow.

 If you find this useful, you are strongly encouraged to fork this repository -- and to share your ideas with [me](mailto:mike.d.richman@gmail.com)!